probcomp/cgpm/README.md

 ## Installing

 `cgpm` targets Ubuntu 14.04 and 16.04.
-The package is currently not available through pip but can be installed by cloning this repository and following these instructions.
-It is _highly recommended_ to install `cgpm` in a virtualenv which is was created `--system-site-packages` flag.
+The package can be installed by cloning this repository and following these instructions.
+It is _highly recommended_ to install `cgpm` inside of a virtualenv which was created using the `--system-site-packages` flag.

-1. Install the dependencies from `apt`, [listed here](https://github.com/probcomp/cgpm/blob/master/docker/ubuntu1404#L4-L14).
+1. Install dependencies from `apt`, [listed here](https://github.com/probcomp/cgpm/blob/master/docker/ubuntu1404#L4-L14).

-2. Retrieve the source and install.
+2. Retrieve and build the source.

     ```
     % git clone git@github.com:probcomp/cgpm
     % cd cgpm
-    % python setup.py build && python setup.py install
+    % pip install --no-deps .
     ```

 3. Verify the installation.